openvinotoolkit/openvino/docs/articles_en/openvino_workflow/running_inference_with_openvino/string_tensors.rst

 allocated and held in C++ core as an array of `std::string` objects.

-The developer is required to consider these restrictions when writing code using string tensors and avoid treating the content as raw bytes.
+The developer is required to consider these restrictions when writing code using string tensors and avoid treating the content as raw bytes or as a view of data in Python.

 Create a String Tensor
 ######################